tapiaer22/Praximedes/README.md

 <br>

 - `change_mode(idx)`
-  <br>Changes mode of LED lights.
+  <br>(async) Changes mode of LED lights.
 There are 23 modes, so idx stands for the index of the known modes. idx is an int between 0 - 22 (inclusive), and the modes could be found in the module [here](https://github.com/tapiaer22/Praximedes/blob/main/src/LED_Source.py)
 ```python
 await led.change_mode(0)  # Pulsating rainbow
 await led.change_mode(1)  # Pulsating red